figgis/yuv-tools/README.md

 * convert between any of the formats above (including correct sub- re-sampling of chroma-data)
 * split a file into individual frames
 * creates a diff between two files
-* PSNR calculations, one value per color-plane
+* PSNR calculations, one value per color-plane including weighted and average
-* weighted PSNR
-* averaged weighted PSNR
 * get luma-data per frame
 * SSIM calculation on luma
 * convert between 8bpp and 10bpp